Exploded Manifolds: Introduction

 A second important functor is called the explosion functor.
 Given a complex manifold $M$ with normal crossing divisors, the explosion of $M$ is an exploded manifold $\expl (M)$.
 For example, if $M$ is a toric manifold with its toric divisors, the tropical part of $\expl M$ is the toric fan of $M$.
 The tropical part of any holomorphic curve in $\expl M$ is a tropical curve in $\expl M$.
 More generally, if $M$ is a complex manifold with a collection $N_{i}$ of transversely intersecting complex codimension $1$ submanifolds, then the tropical part of $\expl(M)$ has one vertex for each connected component of $M$, a copy of $[0,\infty)$ for each submanifold, a face $[0,\infty)^{2}$ for each intersection and an $n$ dimensional quadrant $[0,\infty)^{n}$ for each $n$-fold intersection.
 (This is sometimes called the dual intersection complex of $M$.)

-This explosion functor can be viewed as a base change in the language of log geometry.
-Viewing exploded manifolds in the language of log geometry provides a link between studying holomorphic curves in the exploded category and the program of Gross and Siebert to compute holomorphic curves invariants using log geometry and tropical geometry, which is part of their work on mirror symmetry.
+This explosion functor can be viewed as a base change in the language of log geometry, and log geometry provides one language for describing some holomorphic exploded manifolds.
+The paper \cite{elc} explores the link between exploded Gromov-Witten invariants and log Gromov-Witten invariants defined by Gross and Siebert in \cite{GSlogGW}, and separately by Abramovich and Chen in \cite{acgw}, \cite{Chen}, \cite{Chen2} and \cite{acev}.
+Defining log Gromov-Witten invariants may be regarded as a step in Gross and Siebert's program on mirror symmetry using tropical geometry.
 (See for example \cite{gross}.)
 Inspired by the Strominger-Yau-Zaslow conjecture \cite{SYZ}, many other researchers have been exploring the link between tropical geometry and mirror symmetry, such as Kontsevich and Soibelman in \cite{kontsevich} and Fukaya in \cite{Fukayagraph}.

 \

 Exploded manifolds have an excellent holomorphic curve theory.
 As in the smooth setting, holomorphic curves refer to both abstract holomorphic curves (which in our case are one complex dimensional complex exploded manifolds), and holomorphic maps of abstract holomorphic curves to exploded manifolds with an (almost) complex structure.
 An abstract exploded curve has a smooth part which corresponds to a nodal Riemann surface $\Sigma$ with punctures, and a tropical part which is a metric graph with one vertex for each component, one internal edge for each node, and one semi infinite edge for each puncture.
 It is called stable if the nodal Riemann surface $\Sigma$ is stable.